-abound.
-In Detroit, their city ravaged by riot, businessmen formed the New Detroit Committee to re-build the inner city.
+Examples of such humane corporate leadership abound.
+In Detroit, their city ravaged by riot, businessmen formed the New Detroit Committee to rebuild the inner city.
 The Urban Coalition, under my old friend John Gardner, has prompted a national dialogue among leaders from business, the community, labor and minority groups.
 In city after city, the Coalition has won support and admiration from all segments of the community as it tackles urgent urban dilemmas.

-Such formerly all-business organizations as your organization, the Chamber of Commerce, and the National Association of Manufacturers today focus their programs and publications on the responsibility of the business community toward the wider community.
-Such corporations as Aerojet, with its plant in Watts, and the Hotel Corporation of America, with a new motel going up in Harlem, are trying to revitalize the inner city economically, to provide the jobs and facilities that make urban living bearable.
+Such formerly all-business organizations as the Chamber

+focus their programs and publications on the responsibility of the business community toward the wider community.
+Such corporations as Aerojet, with its plant in Watts, and the Hotel Corporation of America, with a new motel going up in Harlem, are trying to revitalize the inner city economically, to provide jobs and facilities that make urban living bearable.